-Although most everyone knows that it is illegal in the State of California, and in the entire United States, to discriminate against someone based on their race, there are some employers who still make illegal and discriminatory hiring, promotion and termination practices based on race.
+Although most everyone knows that it is illegal in the State of California and in the entire United States to discriminate against someone based on their race, there are some employers who still follow illegal and discriminatory hiring, promotion, and termination practices based on race.
 The law office of Robert David Baker, Inc. is committed to ensuring that all workers receive fair treatment under the law, regardless of their race, which is why we have been successfully advocating for worker’s rights in San Jose for over three decades.

-If you suspect you have been a victim of race-based employment discrimination, call us today to set up a free consultation and to talk to one of our labor and discrimination experts.
+If you suspect you have been a victim of race discrimination at your place of employment, call us today to set up a free consultation and to talk to one of our labor and discrimination experts.

 What does racial discrimination look like?

-Some people believe that racial or race-based discrimination doesn’t exist anymore, or that employers in the US have moved past race-based employment discrimination.
-Although this is true for many employers, unfortunately racism and racial discrimination exists in all industries.
+Some people believe that race discrimination doesn’t exist anymore, or that employers in the U.S. have moved past race-based employment discrimination.
+Although this is true for many employers, unfortunately racism and racial discrimination still exists in all industries.

 Examples of discrimination based on race includes: